-We are required to implement Privacy by Design measures when Processing Personal Data by implementing appropriate technical and organisational measures (like Pseudonymisation) in an effective manner, to ensure compliance with data protection principles.
+We are required to implement Privacy by Design measures when Processing Personal Data by implementing appropriate technical and organisational measures (like Pseudonymisation) in an effective manner, to ensure compliance with data privacy principles.

-You must assess what Privacy by Design measures can be implemented on all programs/ systems/ processes that Process Personal Data by taking into account the following:
+You must assess what Privacy by Design measures can be implemented on all programs/systems/processes that Process Personal Data by taking into account the following:

-- a) The state of the art;

-- b) The cost of implementation;

-- c) The nature, scope, context and purposes of Processing; and

-d) The risks of varying likelihood and severity for rights and freedoms of Data Subjects posed by the Processing
+- (a) the state of the art; - (b) the cost of implementation; - (c) the nature, scope, context and purposes of Processing; and - (d) the risks of varying likelihood and severity for rights and freedoms of Data Subjects posed by the Processing.

-Data Controller must also conduct a DPIAs in respect to high risk Processing.
+Data controllers must also conduct DPIAs in respect to high risk Processing.

-You should conduct a DPIA (and discus your findings with the DPCO) when implementing major system or business change programs involving the Processing of Personal Data including:
+You should conduct a DPIA (and discuss your findings with the DPCO) when implementing major system or business change programs involving the Processing of Personal Data including:

-- e) Use of new technologies (programs, systems or processes), or changing technologies (programs, systems or processes); - f) Automated Processing including profiling and ADM; - g) Large scale processing of Sensitive Data; and - h) Large scale, systematic monitoring of a publicly accessible area.

-A DPIA must include:

-- i) A description of the Processing, its purposes and the Data Controller's legitimate interests if appropriate; - j) An assessment of the necessity and proportionality of the Processing in relation to its purpose; - k) An assessment of the risk to individuals; and - I) The risk mitigation measures in place and demonstration of compliance.
+- use of new technologies (programs, systems or processes), or changing technologies (programs, systems or processes); - (f) Automated Processing including profiling and ADM; - (g) large scale Processing of Sensitive Data; and - (h) large scale, systematic monitoring of a publicly accessible area. - A DPIA must include: - (i) a description of the Processing, its purposes and the Data Controller's legitimate interests if appropriate; - (j) an assessment of the necessity and proportionality of the Processing in relation to its purpose; - (k) an assessment of the risk to individuals; and - (l) the risk mitigation measures in place and demonstration of compliance.